-Russians have been warned about a new fraudulent scheme involving compulsory medical insurance policies.
-To gain access to the "Gosuslugi" portal, fraudsters convince the victim of the need to update personal data, otherwise, the compulsory medical insurance policy will allegedly be canceled.
+Russians have been warned about a new fraudulent scheme involving compulsory health insurance policies.
+To gain access to the "Gosuslugi" portal, fraudsters convince the victim of the need to update personal data, otherwise the compulsory health insurance policy will allegedly be canceled.

-To date, we have recorded stories from fraudsters that due to the mandatory data update, a person's current policy will stop working, it will be deactivated.
+To date, we have recorded stories from fraudsters that due to the mandatory data update, a person's current policy will cease to work, it will be deactivated.

 Khrapunova also noted that insurance companies independently make changes to policies, and old policies on the "Gosuslugi" portal are updated automatically.

-Earlier, www1.ru reported that attackers began sending electronic cards with the .gift extension and reduced images.
-These materials contain malicious code, which is downloaded to users' devices and allows fraudsters to collect their personal data.
+Earlier www1.ru reported that attackers began sending electronic cards with the .gift extension and reduced images.
+These materials contain malicious code, which is downloaded to user devices and allows fraudsters to collect their personal data.

-The Ministry of Digital Development, together with the Central Bank and law enforcement agencies, has prepared a number of draft laws, the purpose of which is to limit opportunities for attackers.
+The Ministry of Digital Development, together with the Central Bank and law enforcement agencies, has prepared a number of bills, the purpose of which is to limit opportunities for attackers.

 Multi-Stage Fraud Scheme in Russia: How Attackers Steal Money Using "Gosuslugi"